 Below are some keywords often seen in newspaper ads – and what they really mean.

 “Papers” can be a deceiving term, as it could refer to either a pedigree or a registration.
 According to Norma Bennett Woolf in “A Guide to Classified Ads,” a pedigree is the dog’s family tree, and it tracks back several generations.
 A pedigree is especially helpful in determining whether the puppy is susceptible to genetic disorders.
-A registration, such as with the AKC, shows that the puppy’s parents were both registered members of the breed.
+A registration shows that the puppy’s parents were both registered members of the breed.
 It is not a reflection of the puppy’s health.
-In fact, “AKC Registered” is often listed as proof of quality.
-As we’ve mentioned before, the AKC registers any member of the breed without regard to quality, soundness of temperament, or resemblance to breed standards.
-In the article “Recognizing an Unethical Breeder,” R. Fingerson points out that “AKC papers are much like the title of a car – papers are issued on the junked chevy [sic] on blocks in your yard just as easily as they are on a brand new, shiny Jaguar.”
+In fact, “registered” is often listed as proof of quality.
+Although it is meant to appear that way, it has no bearing on quality, soundness of temperament, or resemblance to breed standards.

 Ads that read “purebred puppies, no papers” should be avoided completely.
 Why was a purebred litter produced if it could not be registered?
 The owners apparently had no forethought regarding the future of the breed.
 Most likely the litter was an accident, and there is no way to ensure the quality or the health of the puppies that were produced.